KTKin/S381F-Project-Student-Management-System/README.md

 2. The number is used by other user.
 #### Successful Update
 - New phone number will replace old phone number and be show in the main page.
+#### Normal Flows - Email
+1. Type the email in the input area.
+2. Press `Update` to update the emailr.
+#### Exceptions
+1. The email is used by other user.
+#### Successful Update
+- New email will replace old email and be show in the main page.

 ## RESTful services